-For your safety as well as the safety of all on the road, learn what causes rear-end collisions, what to do if you are in a rear end collision, and how a rear end collision lawyer can help you if your in an auto wreck.
+For your safety as well as the safety of others on the road, learn what causes rear-end collisions, what to do if you are in a rear-end collision, and how a rear end collision lawyer can help you if you’re in an auto wreck.

-Causes of Rear-End Collisions
+Causes of Rear End Collisions

-There are many situations that can lead to a rear-end accident.
-Phone calls and texting cause distracted driving which is as deadly as drunk driving.
+There are many situations that can lead to a rear end accident.
+Phone calls and texting cause distracted driving, which is as deadly as drunk driving.
 Road conditions can be poor due to inclement weather.
 Traffic congestion causes cars to stop or slow down quickly.
 Ignoring speed limits and other road signs or hazards can also lead to a car accident.

-Effects of Rear-End Collisions
+Effects of Rear End Collisions

+Injuries sustained in a rear-end crash can also be serious.
+The most common injury sustained is whiplash.
+The neck moves back and forth too fast, like the cracking of a whip.
 This can cause major neck pain.
-Spinal trauma, head or brain injury, broken bones and paralysis can also happen.
+Spinal trauma, head or brain injury, broken bones, and paralysis can also happen.

-Costs of a Rear-End Collision
+Costs of a Rear End Collision

-There are some costs you should expect if involved in a rear-end accident.
+There are some costs you should expect if involved in a rear end accident.
 These can later be included in a car accident settlement.
 Save all expense records just in case.